rtCamp/ps-analysis-tool-wiki/Example-analysis-scenarios.md

 When a visitor shops on domain A, items added to the cart are stored by the third-party e-commerce service on domain C using a third-party cookie.
 This cookie acts as a memory bank for the cart items, irrespective of which first-party domain the visitor is on.
 Therefore, if the visitor subsequently navigates to domain B, the items they added to the cart on domain A are still visible in their cart.

-This behavior will be affected by the deprecation of third-party cookies.
+This behavior will is affected by the blocking of third-party cookies.
 When a visitor shops on domain A, domain C's service will not be able to store the cart information using a third-party cookie, and therefore cart information from domain A cannot be carried over.

 The following sequence diagram shows the cart behavior with cookies enabled: